Red-Stream-Y3/SA-Assignment-OSGI/README.md

 # SA_Assignment1_OSGI
 Assignment 1 of Software Architecture module of Y3S1.
 <br />
-A simplified social media app made using the micro kernal architecture with eclipse OSGI and MySQl database.
+A simplified social media app made using the micro kernal architecture with eclipse OSGI and MySQL database.
 <br />
 <br />
 Group number – CSSE_WD_02